Location: The Salvation Army of Central Oklahoma, 1001 N Pennsylvania Avenue, Oklahoma City, OK 73107

 Education and Experience

-Two year college or technical school degree in accounting, bookkeeping, business or related field, AND four years experience in the performance of all phases of modem bookkeeping and related work with at least one year in a supervisory capacity, OR any equivalent combination of training and experience which provides the required knowledge, skills, and abilities.
+Bachelor’s degree from an accredited college or university in accounting, bookkeeping, business or related field.
+AND two years’ experience in the performance of increasing complex bookkeeping work utilizing a computerized accounting system (Great Plains preferred) with some exposure to double-entry fund accounting OR a equivalent combination of training and experience which provides the required knowledge, skills, and abilities.

 Ability to meet attendance requirements.

-Ability to perform routine and complex mathematical calculations repeatedly, rapidly and accurately.
+Ability to perform routine and complex mathematical computations repeatedly, rapidly and accurately.

 Ability to operate various general office equipment including a computer and 10-key calculator.